mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ## Base Case Analysis
 After collecting the measurements, we solve the AC state estimation by initializing the Gauss-Newton method and running the iterative algorithm to estimate bus voltages.
-The obtained results are then used to compute power values:
+The obtained results are then used to compute powers:
 ```@example acStateEstimation
 analysis = gaussNewton(system, device)
 acStateEstimation!(system, device, analysis; power = true, verbose = 2)